You are currently browsing legacy 4.1 version of documentation. Click here to switch to the newest 5.0 version.

 - Can I simply copy the database folder contents whenever I need to create a backup?

 - Are there any locations that backup files should NOT be stored at?

 - What happens when a backup process fails before it is completed?

 Is there a one-time backup?

-- A: No. Backup is an on-going task, and is meant to back your data up continuously.
+No. Backup is an on-going task and is meant to back your data up continuously.

-- Q: How do I create a backup of the whole cluster?
+How do I create a backup of my cluster configuration?